 With 1.5 billion EUR, the Citizens, Equality, Rights and Values Programme represents the largest fund for programmes related to fundamental rights inside the EU.
 Under the Programme’s European Remembrance call, the European Commission has made 8 million EUR available to support museums, memorial and education sites, as well as civil society organisations with a particular focus on strengthening Holocaust remembrance, education and research and combating Holocaust denial and distortion.
 The call has been published and interested parties can learn more about it and apply here.
 Applications for funding will be accepted from NGOs, CSOs, registered associations and public authorities.
 Additionally, the Commission will allocate 1.7 million EUR annually in the form of Framework Partnership agreements to support the day-to-day operations of organisations working on Holocaust remembrance, education and research.

 Together, the EU Strategy and the EU calls for funding support efforts to counter Holocaust distortion from the grassroots to the policy level – because Holocaust distortion affects all of us.
 And countering it is everyone’s responsibility.

-The views expressed by the individual contributors to the blog do not necessarily reflect those of the European Commission, the International Holocaust Remembrance Alliance, the United Nations, UNESCO, or officials of Member States of the European Commission, IHRA, the United Nations and UNESCO.
+The views expressed by the individual contributors to the blog do not necessarily reflect those of the European Commission, the International Holocaust Remembrance Alliance, the OSCE Office for Democratic Institutions and Human Rights, the United Nations, UNESCO, or officials of Member States of the European Commission, IHRA, the United Nations and UNESCO.